jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 • Put a breaking counter on this equipment
 • Put an energizing counter on this equipment
 • Put a piercing counter on this equipment
-Equipped creature gains "{X}{X}, {T}: This creature deals X damage to target creature" Whenever equipped creature deals damage to a creature, create a Chroma token if this equipment has an energizing counter, tap that creature and put a stun counter on it if this equipment has a breaking counter, and it deals that amount of damage to its controller if this equipment has a piercing counter.
+Equipped creature has "{X}{X}, {T}: This creature deals X damage to target creature" Whenever equipped creature deals damage to a creature, create a Chroma token and a Lumina token if this equipment has an energizing counter, tap that creature and put a stun counter on it if this equipment has a breaking counter, and it deals that amount of damage to its controller if this equipment has a piercing counter.
 Equip {2}
 Sacrifice two Lumina tokens: Create a token copy of this equipment attached to target creature you control.
 Activate this ability only if you control no token copies of this equipment.
 ```